Makeup Artist Amanda Bell

-Metallic Smokey eyes which have depth and lustre.
-Glowy Flawless skin that has a flattering lit by candlelight effect and for lips instead of full on Berry shades a little more interesting rich/deep vintage inspired Rose shades on cheeks as well as lips and beautiful nudes like an enhanced lips colour…think young Bardot.
+Metallic Smokey eyes have depth and lustre.
+Glowy Flawless skin that has flattering lit by candlelight effect and for lips instead of full-on Berry shades a little more interesting rich/deep vintage inspired Rose shades on cheeks as well as lips and beautiful nudes like an enhanced lips color…think young Bardot.

 Which are the must make-ups every woman should have in the makeup bag?

-Eye lash curlers (I like the Kevyn Aucoin), Lip Balm- a natural one that you can use through the brows/as a subtle highlighter/gloss on the lid & of course nourishment for the lips.
-Clean q tips , organic hand sanitiser (I like Aesop), blotting papers, your preferred statement lip stick…mine is a red red lipstick and an eye pencil, so that you can take a simple day time look to a beautiful intense look with 2 products.
+Eyelash curlers (I like the Kevyn Aucoin), Lip Balm- a natural one that you can use through the brows/as a subtle highlighter/gloss on the lid & of course nourishment for the lips.
+Clean q tips, organic hand sanitizer (I like Aesop), blotting papers, your preferred statement lipstick…mine is a red-red lipstick and an eye pencil, so that you can take a simple day time look to a beautiful intense look with 2 products.

 Tell us about Pixi Beauty

-Pixi was founded by a Swedish make up artist Petra Strand 18 years ago…she wanted to create products make up & Skincare packed with botanical extracts that treated and nourished the skin.
-That were multi purpose to create a flawless look, but easy to use…inspiring for the make up artist and customer alike.
+Pixi was founded by a Swedish makeup artist Petra Strand 18 years ago…she wanted to create products makeup & Skincare packed with botanical extracts that treated and nourished the skin.
+That was multi-purpose to create a flawless look but easy to use…inspiring for the makeup artist and customer alike.